Uberspace/manual/source/web-logs.rst

 =======

 To protect user's privacy, we only log the first 16 bits of an IPv4 address and the first 32 bits of an IPv6 address, respectively, nulling the rest.
 Thus, ``uberspace.de``'s IPv4 address, ``82.98.87.93`` and its IPv6 address ``2a02:2e0:3fc:52:0:62:5768:38`` are logged as ``82.98.0.0`` and ``2a02:2e0::`` in the actual log files.

+Log files are rotated daily and deleted after 7 days of retention.